ggjulio/remote-dev-tools/README.md

 # Remote dev environment

-Just a README to regroup all informations available found out there
+Just a README to compare solutions/tools, and regroup all informations available I found.

 #### Advantages
 - Spin up a new environment in seconds.